Skip to main content

 lora_add_device_download_temp_csv

-• DevEUI: Unique identifier for IoT devices, usually the DevEUI on the device.
-Required.
+• DevEUI: The unique identifier for the IoT device.
+Usually, fill in the DevEUI on the device.
+Required;

 Non-IoT Device Template